brunzefb/ubuntu-20-devops-tools/README.md

 Please follow the instructions in this video to set up your VM.
 The instructions are for a Windows host, but should also work for Mac/Linux.
 I suggest watching this even if you know what you are doing.
-[Instructions to install Ubuntu on Oracle Virtual Box](https://www.youtube.com/watch?v=x5MhydijWmc)
+[Instructions to install Ubuntu on Oracle Virtual Box](https://www.youtube.com/watch?v=x5MhydijWmc) If using Virtual Box 7, I recommend NOT using the automatic install.

 ### Additional information needed for the Virtual Box setup
 [Link to downlod Ubuntu 20.04 ISO](https://releases.ubuntu.com/20.04/ubuntu-20.04.5-desktop-amd64.iso)